anthony-ng/Interview-Garden/README.md

 To be successful in landing a software engineer job offer, I believe it is mainly repeating these three important steps:

 Share.
-Read.
+Practice.
 Interview.

 I strive to provide you the Interview Garden platform as the ultimate solution for preparing technical interviews.

 1. Share -> Share questions/solutions using the question/answer posting system.
-2. Read -> Read high quality questions/solutions featuring in-depth thought process.
+2. Practice -> Practice high quality questions/solutions featuring in-depth thought process.
 3. Interview -> Practice your thoughts about the problem with real interviewers.

 I hope that through my platform, you will grow into a Interview Ninja.
 Not only will you be successful in all of your interviews, and most importantly, you will be a smarter programmer in general !